magomimmo/modern-cljs/doc/tutorial-14.md

     (read-string x)))
 ```

-But wait a minute.
-Why have we to define portable functions if we have
-to use them only on the server-side?
-Good question. <TBD> Write the answer.</TBD>
+### Poratable functions

-By taking inspiration from [Chas Emerick][] we are first going to
+By taking inspiration from [Chas Emerick][], we are going to create an
-create an `utils.clj` file containing the definition of few useful
+`utils.clj` file containing the definition of few useful functions to
-functions to help us in parsing the inputs of the Shopping Claculator
+help us in parsing the inputs of the Shopping Claculator form.
-form.

-Create the `utils.clj` file in the `src/clj/modern_cljs` directory.
+Create the `utils.clj` file in the `src/clj/modern_cljs`
+directory.
 Following is its content.

 ```clojure
 (ns modern-cljs.utils